 Installation Matters

 The key to long-lasting, low-maintenance subway tiles lies in proper installation.
-Improper grouting techniques or using low-quality materials can lead to future problems like cracking grout or damaged tiles, necessitating repairs that can be time-consuming and costly.
-Investing in a skilled installer can save you headaches (and money) down the road.
+Improper grouting techniques or the use of low-quality materials can also lead to future problems, such as cracked grout or damaged tiles, which may require time-consuming and costly repairs.
+That’s why investing in a skilled installer is essential—it can save you both headaches and money in the long run.

 Material Matters for Traffic and Scratches

-While generally durable, subway tiles made from softer materials like glass might not be the best choice for high-traffic areas prone to scratches or dents.
+While generally durable, subway tiles made from softer materials like glass might not be the best choice for heavily used areas prone to scratches or dents.
 Porcelain offers superior scratch resistance, making it a better option for busy areas.

 Ultimately, the decision of whether subway tiles are right for you depends on your lifestyle, cleaning habits, and design preferences.
 By understanding the advantages and disadvantages, you can make an informed choice that creates a beautiful and functional space that complements your life.